Floydlang/floyd/Notes/Floyd code.markdown

 # VECTOR
 A vector is a collection where you lookup your values using an index between 0 and (vector_size - 1).
 The items are ordered.
 Finding the correct value is constant-time.
-Prefer to access using SEQ for performance.
+Prefer to access using SEQ for maximum performance (it allows runtime to keep an pointer to the current position in the vector).

 There are many potential backends for a vector: